 The following is a Q&A on frequently asked questions regarding thermal mass flow meters.
-Here we address questions on the advantages and disadvantages of thermal mass flow technology, typical end-user pitfalls, application suitability, and installation best practices are below.
+Here, we address questions on the advantages and disadvantages of thermal mass flow technology, typical end-user pitfalls, application suitability, and installation best practices below.

 What are the primary limitations of thermal mass flow meters?

 The end-user must utilize the thermal mass flow meter on the gas the meter is calibrated for, as changing the gas composition will degrade the accuracy.
 The flow meter should not measure wet gas, as condensed drops of liquid contacting the sensor may cause spiking and reduce the accuracy.
 Also, rapid changes in gas temperature may result in some instability during these transitional periods, as the gas flow measurement with thermal mass flow meters is based on the temperature difference between the sensors.